herveluyi/herveluyi/README.md

 Welcome to my digital canvas!
-I'm **Hervé Luyindula**, a passionate **software developer** from Lagos, Nigeria, with a rich **10+ years of experience** in the tech realm.
+I'm **Hervé Luyindula**, a passionate **software developer** with a rich **10+ years of experience** in the tech realm.
 My academic background in **Business Administration** has uniquely equipped me to blend **innovative technology solutions** with strategic business insights, driving transformative growth and operational efficiency.

 Throughout my career, I've led transformative projects as the **Founder & CEO** of **Kivélor Travels** and **Armoire: The Trend Closet**, spearheading digital overhauls that significantly enhanced business performance.
 My role as an **IT Instructor & Consultant** reflects my commitment to nurturing talent and fostering innovation in the tech space.